 Chinese is the second most requested language for document translation services at our company each year.
 However, our clients often pose the question of whether their documents should be translated into Simplified Chinese or Traditional Chinese.
-Unfortunately, there is not a one-size-fits-all answer because it depends on the demographics and location of the target audience who will be reading the document and how the document will be used.
+Unfortunately, there is not a one-size-fits-all answer because it depends on the demographics and location of the target audience who will be reading the document; as well as how the document will be used.

 Basic Differences between Simplified and Traditional Chinese

 Simplified Chinese was a new writing system derived from Traditional Chinese characters in the early to mid-20th century.
 This new system was created to promote popular literacy in China – as Simplified Chinese characters required fewer strokes and generally made it easier and more efficient to learn.

 Why Audience Matters

 When requesting Chinese translation services, it is important for translators to understand who will be reading the final document.
 In order to provide your audience with the best possible translation, it’s essential to first identify the readers’ region or country of origin.
 Then, and most importantly, the translator will consider the audience’s background to determine whether a document is best translated into Simplified or Traditional Chinese.